 *Performances by UMD Jazz Ensembles

-*Forty minutes of individualized time for your ensemble.
-Most ensembles perform for about twenty minutes and are then critiqued by two clinicians for another twenty minutes.
+*40 minutes of individualized time for your ensemble.
+Most ensembles perform for about twenty minutes and are then critiqued by two clinicians for another 20 minutes.

 *Adjudicators.
 Including leading jazz educators from colleges across the country to adjudicate and clinic your ensembles and directors.
-Recent adjudicators have included: Billy Taylor, Gene Aitken (UNC), Bob Kase (UWSP), Tom Matta (DePaul University), Bob Kleinschmidt (Tiffin University), John Salerno (UWGB), Terry Vermillion (St Cloud State) and many others.
+Recent Adjudicators have included: Billy Taylor, Gnee Aitken (UNC), Bob Kase (UWSP), Tom Matta (DePaul University), Bob Kleinschmidt (Tiffin University), John Salerno (UWGB), Terry Vermillion (St. Cloud State), CJ Kocher (USD) and many others!

 *Non-competitive atmosphere.
-This positive, learning-oriented approach has become a hallmark of the Head of the Lakes Jazz Festival.
+This positive, instruction-oriented approach has become a hallmark of the Head of the Lakes Festival.
 No trophies or defeats, just jazz music, hard work and fun!

 *Clinics.
 Numerous clinics will be given by the guest artists, UMD jazz faculty and by our adjudicators, all of whom are recognized leaders in their fields.

 *Scholarships.
-The chance for instrumentalists to audition for a scholarship to attend the University of Minnesota Duluth as a music major!
+The unique opportunity for instrumentalists to audition for scholarship awards to attend the University of Minnesota Duluth as a Music Major!

 *Prizes.
 Performance certificates and prizes will be awarded to individuals who offer outstanding performances during the day.

-Please register for the festival online by the February 15th deadline so that we can hold a spot for your ensembles at this year's festival.
+Please register for the festival online by the February 15th deadline so we can hold a spot for your ensemble(s) at this year's festival.
 The fee for participants will be $200.00 per ensemble.
-We will fill performance spots on a first-come, first-serve basis so get your reservation form in as early as possible!
-Upon receipt of your registration fee, we will contact you regarding payment, group hotel rates and other information.
+We will fill performance spots on a first-come-first-serve basis so please get your reservation form in early.